-John Gurdon Kt DPhil DSc FRS, Distinguished Group Leader in the Wellcome Trust/CRUK Gurdon Institute in Cambridge.
+John Gurdon Kt DPhil DSc FRS, Distinguished Group Leader, Nobel Laureate in Physiology or Medicine 2012, member of the Department of Zoology.

 • Gurdon JB (2006) From nuclear transfer to nuclear reprogramming: the reversal of cell differentiation.
 Ann Rev Cell Dev Biol 22, 1-22.
 PMID: 16704337